 We’re not all fortunate to live near the water.
-A common issue that paddlers share is how to get their kayaks on the water.
-An inflatable kayak is easy to transport, you can just put it in the trunk of your car and away you go.
+Paddlers share a common issue: how to get their kayaks on the water.
+An inflatable kayak is easy to transport.
+You can just put it in the trunk of your car, and away you go.
 That is one of the benefits of an inflatable fishing kayak.

 A hardshell kayak is a different story.
-Most likely, you’ll be carrying your kayak on top of your vehicle.
+You’ll most likely be carrying your kayak on top of your vehicle.
 A roof rack will help you secure your kayak onto your vehicle.
 It also prevents damage to your kayak or your car.

-If you’re not familiar with roof racks, you can read this post.
+You can read this post if you’re unfamiliar with roof racks.
 It will also give you options for the best roof racks.
 Without a roof rack, you can still transport your kayak.
 But it will consume more time and requires effort.
 Unsure how to do it?
 Here’s a step-by-step guide that will surely help you.